Alzarri Joseph: International career

 In July 2016 he was added to the West Indies Test squad for their series against India.
 He made his Test debut on 9 August 2016 in the third match of the series.
 He made his One Day International (ODI) debut for the West Indies against Pakistan on 2 October 2016.

 In October 2018, Cricket West Indies (CWI) awarded him a contract across all formats of cricket for the 2018–19 season.

 He received plaudits when, during the 2nd Test match against England in early 2019, Joseph carried on playing, in spite of the news after the 2nd day's play that his mother had died.

 In June 2020, Joseph was named in the West Indies' Test squad, for their series against England.
 The Test series was originally scheduled to start in May 2020, but was moved back to July 2020 due to the COVID-19 pandemic.

 Joseph scored his maiden Test fifty on 5 December 2020, scoring 86 runs in the second innings of a big loss against New Zealand.
+He was later named in Cricinfo's ODI team of 2020.

 In June 2022, Joseph was named in the West Indies' Twenty20 International (T20I) squad for their series against Bangladesh.
 The following month, he was also named in the West Indies' T20I squad, this time for their series against India.
 He made his T20I debut on 29 July 2022, for the West Indies against India.

+He was later named in ESPNcricinfo's best XI of the 2022 CPL along with the ICC's ODI team of 2022.
+On 28 March 2023, in the 3rd T20I against South Africa, Joseph took his maiden five-wicket haul in T20Is, helping his team to a 7-run victory.

+In May 2024, he was named in the West Indies squad for the 2024 ICC Men's T20 World Cup tournament.

+Joseph was given a two-match ban on 8 November 2024, as a result of incidents during West Indies T20I match against England two days earlier which included him arguing with captain Shai Hope and twice going off the playing area leaving his team with only 10 men on the field.
+The CWI Director of Cricket, Miles Bascombe, gave the following explanation for the ruling: “Alzarri’s behavior did not align with the core values that Cricket West Indies upholds.
+Such conduct cannot be overlooked, and we have taken decisive action to ensure the gravity of the situation is fully acknowledged.”Since then, Joseph has apologized publicly for what he did: “I recognize that my passion got the best of me,” he stated.